Your child or adolescent won’t talk to you.

 You want the best for your child or adolescent, to lead them to a bright future, and to let them know you love them.
 Sometimes, you struggle to get these messages across.

 You need extra support and guidance.
 Your child or adolescent needs a safe space to explore and be free of pressure, judgment, or influence.

-Through individual therapy for your child or adolescent with family therapy consultations, your child or adolescent will become more intone with themselves.
-They’ll learn the skills to emotionally regulate, the language to express themselves in a healthy way, and the courage to open themselves to life’s greatest joys and overcome any of life’s challenges.
+Through individual therapy for your child or adolescent with family therapy consultations, your child or adolescent will become more in-tune with themselves.
+They’ll learn the skills they need to emotionally regulate, the language to express themselves in a healthy way, and the courage to enjoy life’s greatest joys and overcome any of life’s challenges.